mhemalathareddy181205-png/SCT_DA_1/README.md

 ## Overview

-This project focuses on creating an interactive Sales Dashboard using Microsoft Excel.
-The dashboard provides insights into sales performance, profit distribution, and sales trends through Pivot Tables, Charts, Slicers, and Conditional Formatting.
+This project focuses on creating  Sales Dashboard using Microsoft Excel.
+The dashboard provides insights into sales performance, profit distribution, and sales trends through Pivot Tables, Charts and Conditional Formatting.

 ## Objective